Guide to Fraser Island

 Wild nightlife takes on a whole new meaning on Fraser Island, where many of the natives come out to play once the sun goes down.
 Join a ranger on a guided night-time walk, shining a spotlight on the trees and into the bushes to see sugar gliders leaping through the treetops, rare frogs at the lake edges and other wild animals as they rustle through the scrub.

 Camp on the beach or stay in style at Kingfisher Bay Resort

 Fraser Island has accommodation to suit every budget.
-There are eight campgrounds – you can hire camping equipment when you hire your 4WD – and if you really want to get back to nature you can camp behind the dunes on Eastern or Western Beach.
+Some of the best places to stay on Fraser Island are campgrounds – you can hire camping equipment when you hire your 4WD – and if you really want to get back to nature you can camp behind the dunes on Eastern or Western Beach.
 Kingfisher Bay Resort has a four-star hotel, self-contained villas and beach houses.
 If you're backpacking, accommodation is all part of the deal when you join a Cool Dingo Tour.

 Get mugged by a whale

 Ever wondered where whales go on their holidays?
 Each year thousands of whales migrate from the cold Antarctic waters to the warmer tropical seas along Australia's east coast to give birth, and on the way back many stop to rest in the sheltered waters of Hervey Bay before returning south.
-Between August and late October this is one of the best places in the country to see humpbacks with their calves as sightings are almost guaranteed.
+Between August and late October, this is one of the best places in the country to see humpbacks with their calves as sightings are almost guaranteed.
 If you’re really lucky you might even be on a boat that gets “mugged” by the whales when they come right in close.
-Half day whale watch cruises cost AUD$120 and operate August 1 to October 31.
+Half-day whale watch cruises operate August through October.